syncfusion-content/blazor-docs/blazor/query-builder/how-to/getting-started-web-assembly.md

 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)
 * [.NET Core SDK 3.1.3](https://dotnet.microsoft.com/download/dotnet-core/3.1)

 > .NET Core SDK 3.1.3 requires Visual Studio 2019 16.6 or later.
->
-> Syncfusion Blazor components are compatible with .NET Core 5.0 Preview 6 and it requires Visual Studio 16.7 Preview 1 or later.
+Syncfusion Blazor components are compatible with .NET Core 5.0 Preview 6 and it requires Visual Studio 16.7 Preview 1 or later.

 ## Create a Blazor WebAssembly project in Visual Studio 2019

 1. Install the essential project templates in the Visual Studio 2019 by running the below command line in the command prompt.

-    ```bash
+    ```
     dotnet new -i Microsoft.AspNetCore.Components.WebAssembly.Templates::3.2.0-rc1.20223.4
     ````